-Before I’d heard of it’s trendy name we called it ‘tiny treasures’ play as my kids always thought the glass gems and other little things were like treasures!
-But ‘loose parts’ is a much better word for it, because the things we include in this kind of open-ended, child lead, play are not always tiny!
+Before I’d heard of it’s trendy name, we called it ‘tiny treasures’ play, as my kids always thought the glass gems and other little things were like little treasures!
+But ‘loose parts’ is a much better name for it, because the things we include in this kind of open-ended, child lead, play are not always tiny!

-This is such a simple activity but it has really sparked my children’s imagination and caused lots of giggles!
+Making crazy faces is such a simple activity to set up, but it really sparked my children’s imaginations, and caused lots of giggles!
 Plus it offers lots of opportunities to learn and practice a variety of skills.

-You could collect images from magazines and do the same thing, but I’ve made it a bit easier to get started, check out the end of this post for a free printable to get you started.
+You could collect images from magazines and do the same thing, but I’ve made it a bit easier to get started, check out the end of this post for a free printable set of facial features.

-We added a bunch of loose parts – tooth picks, wooden rings and half rungs, string and wool pieces, icy-pole sticks, wooden mosaic shapes, glass nuggets and plastic gems, and some rubber bands.
+We added a bunch of loose parts to our facial features – tooth picks, wooden rings and half rings, string and wool pieces, craft sticks, wooden mosaic shapes, glass nuggets and plastic gems, and some rubber bands.

-I put a large sheet of paper down to make a clear space for our creations and invited Noah (aged four) to see what he could create.
+I put a large sheet of paper down to make a clear space for our creations and this activity was ready to go.